The Bohemian Girl (1936 film): Casting and production details

 Metro-Goldwyn-Mayer wanted to cast a talented newcomer as Arline.
-Hal Roach cast Darla Hood, who had just begun appearing in Roach's Our Gang comedies, as young Arline and Julie Bishop as adult Arline.
+Hal Roach cast Darla Hood, who had just begun appearing in Roach's Our Gang comedies, as young Arline and Jacqueline Wells as adult Arline.

 Rosina Lawrence dubs Jacqueline Wells's singing.

 Paulette Goddard has a small uncredited role as a Gypsy.

 Stan Laurel's pet myna, Yogi, appears in the film.

-The Count was played by W.P.
-Carleton, who had played the role on stage over a number of decades.
+The Count was played by William P. Carleton, who had played the role on stage over a number of decades.

+Thelma Todd died during production.
+Her role was originally supposed to be much larger.

 Ban in Malaysia and Germany

 The film was banned in Malaysia due to its depictions of Roma themes.
 It was also banned in Nazi Germany due to its positive depiction of gypsies, which Joseph Goebbels, the minister of propaganda for the regime, said "had no place" in the Third Reich.